ExtReMLapin/llm_prompt_rephrase_message_rag/README.md

 `prompts` folder contains a series of prompts that performs good or bad depending on the model.

+Prompts are all in english.

+Half of the contexts (and their questions) are in French, other half in English.

-### FEEL FREE TO HELP ME ADDING PROMPTS AND CONTEXTS WITH EASY OR HARDS CHALLENGES FOR THE LLM
+## **FEEL FREE TO HELP ME ADDING PROMPTS AND CONTEXTS WITH EASY OR HARDS CHALLENGES FOR THE LLM**